D-Kinder/nc-news-project/README.md

 ### GET

-Accepts an article_id, entered as an integer, and responds with a JSON object containing a key of `article` with a value of an object containing all information on the requested article.
+Accepts an article_id, entered as an integer, and responds with a JSON object containing a key of `article` with a value of an object containing all information on the requested article, including a count of the number of comments for that article.

 E.g.